32 Different Types of Moths in Minnesota

 The Modest Sphinx Moth is named for its distinctive coloring, featuring shades of gray and brown on top and deep yellowish-brown fringes along the edges of its wings.
 Its wingspan typically measures between 3 1/2 and 5 inches in length.
 The upper surface of its wings has intricate lines, while the undersides are usually plainer in appearance, with some orange or reddish-brown shading near its body.

-This species is often active during twilight and nocturnal, so it can be seen hovering around light sources such as street lights or porch lights.
-The main food sources for these moths in Minnesota are flower nectar and sap from trees or shrubs.
+This species is often active during twilight and nocturnal, so it can be seen hovering around light sources such as street or porch lights.
+Minnesota’s main food sources for these moths are flower nectar and sap from trees or shrubs.
 When threatened, it will roll into a tight ball and release a foul odor to deter predators.

 The larvae stage of the Modest Sphinx types of moths in Minnesota feeds on various plants such as garden vegetables, grapevines, elm trees, maples, and roses, among others.
 The larval forms vary widely according to their food sources, including bright yellow varieties that feed on corn and tomato hornworm types that feed on nightshade plants like potatoes or eggplant.